Cantera/cantera/doc/sphinx/reference/thermo/species-thermo.md

 This model is implemented by the C++ classes {ct}`NasaPoly1` and {ct}`NasaPoly2`.

 :::{note}
-This is the "old" NASA polynomial form, used in the original NASA equilibrium program and in Chemkin, which uses 7 coefficients in each of two temperature regions.
+This is sometimes referred to as the *NASA7 polynomial* within Cantera.
+It was used in the original NASA equilibrium program and in Chemkin, which uses 7 coefficients in each of two temperature regions.
 It is not compatible with the form used in more recent versions of the NASA equilibrium program, which uses 9 coefficients for each temperature region.
 :::

 :::{admonition} YAML Usage
 :class: tip
-A NASA-7 parameterization can be defined in the YAML format by specifying [`NASA7`](sec-yaml-nasa7) as the `model` in the species `thermo` field.
+A NASA7 parameterization can be defined in the YAML format by specifying [`NASA7`](sec-yaml-nasa7) as the `model` in the species `thermo` field.
 :::

 (sec-thermo-nasa9)=
 ### The NASA 9-Coefficient Polynomial Parameterization

-The NASA 9-coefficient polynomial parameterization {cite:p}`mcbride2002` ("NASA9" for
-short) is an extension of the NASA 7-coefficient polynomial parameterization which includes two additional terms in each temperature region, as well as supporting an arbitrary number of temperature regions.
+The NASA 9-coefficient polynomial parameterization {cite:p}`mcbride2002`, often called *NASA9* within Cantera for short, is an extension of the NASA 7-coefficient polynomial parameterization that includes two additional terms in each temperature region and supports an arbitrary number of temperature regions.

 The NASA9 parameterization represents the species thermodynamic properties with the following equations: